gdraheim/git_fast_export_merge/README.md

 if the glob pattern does not include `'*'` then it is considered a partial match otherwise it becomes a full match, so you can decide to match and front or back.

+## I take patches!

+The code is doing what it had to do.
+There are surely some features missing.

+Please create a ticket.... and dont' forget to create a testcase.

+.... the usual checks for a Release are in [DEVGUIDE.MD]